CAN YOU GET A RESTRAINING ORDER AGAINST SOMEONE FOR STALKING YOU? WHAT IS STALKING?

 While most attorneys will require a retainer prior to taking any case, it is important to know that you can still request financial assistance for both household bills and other needs, as well as reimbursement or assistance with future attorney's fees (and court costs), during the pendency of your divorce or action for alimony connected with a divorce (separation needs), despite having waived the right to financial assistance in a pre or post nuptial agreement!

-The Law Office of Summer R. Nichols is experienced with handling this exact situation and is ready to represent you and assert your rights under Florida law.
+The Summer Nichols Law is experienced with handling this exact situation and is ready to represent you and assert your rights under Florida law.